ewmdev/ewmdevbook_3.3/README.md

 # ewmdevbook_336
-Also included the following chapters up to 3310 (all on custom RF transaction) Custom Developments:
+Includes the following chapters from 336 up to 3310 (all on custom RF transaction) Custom Developments:
 336  New RF Transaction
 337  Realization of a Verification Profile